BBC Radio 6 Music

-BBC Radio 6 Music is a British digital radio station owned and operated by the BBC, specialising primarily in alternative music.
-BBC 6 Music was the first national music radio station to be launched by the BBC in 32 years.
-It is available only on digital media: DAB radio, BBC Sounds, digital television, and throughout northern and western Europe through the Astra 2B satellite.
+BBC Radio 6 Music is a British digital radio station owned and operated by the BBC.
+It primarily plays a wide range of alternative music, from established and emerging artists and bands.
+In 2002 it was the first national music radio station to be launched by the BBC in 32 years.
+It is available only on digital media: DAB radio, BBC Sounds, digital television, and throughout northern and western Europe through the Astra 2E satellite.